speedment/speedment-doc/pages/maven.md

 ## Automated Maven Builds
+Automated builds can save time and enables continues integration on our projects.
 We can instruct Maven to generate code for us automatically on each build by attaching our plugin to certain goals like this:

 ``` xml
 <plugin>